Seascale Lifeboat Station: History

 Following suggestions that for some rescues and conditions, Seascale may be a better place to launch a lifeboat, than from Whitehaven, the village was visited on 29 Aug 1874 by Capt.
 John Ward, RN, Inspector of Lifeboats.

 At a meeting of the RNLI Committee of Management on Thursday 4 June 1874, it was agreed to establish a lifeboat station at Seascale, should a suitable site be found.
 It was also agreed to appropriate the gift of £800 from the Misses Tomlinson of Kirby Londsdale, for a lifeboat to be named in memory of their late brother.

 An order for a lifeboat was placed with Forrestt of Limehouse, London.
 She would be a 32-foot self righting lifeboat with 10-oars and sails (known as a Pulling and Sailing (P&S) lifeboat, one with sails and (10) oars, and cost £273-10s-0d.
 A carriage cost a further £112-8s-0d.

 A site for a lifeboat house was made available by a local man, A. B. Steward, of Newton Manor, Gosforth, which was located at what is now the entrance to the car park.
 The building was constructed by a local builder, G. Torrentine, and cost £265.
 The whole cost of the boat, carriage, equipment and station building, was met by the Tomlinson sisters, of The Biggins, Kirkby Lonsdale.

 On Saturday, 5 June 1875, at a naming ceremony in front of the assembled crowd, many who had travelled down from Whitehaven, the boat was named William Tomlinson by the donors, in memory of their brother.
 Seascale lifeboat station was formally opened, and James McMinn was appointed Coxswain.

 It had been reported that the existing lifeboat was not well suited to its location, and in 1886, a larger 34-foot lifeboat was sent to Seascale on a trial basis.
 It crew soon found in favour of the newer boat, and the old one was withdrawn the following year.
-The lifeboat had been funded from the gift of £700 by Miss Phipson of Edgbaston, and in accordance with her wishes, the boat was named Rescue (ON 77).
+The lifeboat had been funded from the gift of £700 by Miss Phillipson of Edgbaston, and in accordance with her wishes, the boat was named Rescue (ON 77).

 The new lifeboat was only launched on service once.
 With insufficient volunteers in Seascale, and raising and transporting a lifeboat crew from Whitehaven always proving difficult, often a rescue had been completed by the time the lifeboat was ready, on the few occasions it might have been required.

 In an ideal world, a lifeboat should never be needed, and that was the fate of the Seascale lifeboat.
 An RNLI Inspector visited in November 1894, to discover that no shipwrecks had occurred since the placement of a lightship at Ravenglass.
 His decision was agreed by RNLI management, and Seascale Lifeboat Station was closed on 26 January 1895.

 The building was sold off for £30 in March 1895.
-The lifeboat on station at the time of closure, Rescue (ON 77) was broken up the same year.
+The lifeboat on station at the time of closure, Rescue (ON 77), was broken up the same year.